Vanishing of Witten zeta function at negative integers: Introduction

 These Dirichlet-type representations are closely related to Shintani's work in algebraic number theory~\cite{hida1993elementary}, and many authors have since studied zeta functions of a more general flavor~\cite{friedman2004shintani, bruna2025polynomials, rutard2023values, onodera2021multiple, essouabri2025values, essouabri1997singularite}.

 Our Theorem \ref{vanishing_theorem} however, would be inaccessible from this conventional view point, largely because the Weyl group symmetry is invisible in this form.
-Instead, we employ an integral representation (Proposition~\ref{int_rep_of_zeta}), whose integrand involves the Hurwitz zeta function and whose prefactors encode the Poincaré polynomial of the root system.
+Instead, we employ an integral representation (Proposition~\ref{int_rep_of_zeta}), whose integrand involves the Hurwitz zeta function $\zeta(s,a) := \sum_{n\geq 0} (n+a)^{-s}$ and whose prefactors encode the Poincaré polynomial of the root system.
 For example, with $\{x\}$ the fractional part of $x\in \mathbb{R}$.
-This representation, while known in the literature~\cite{komori2012witten, komori2023theory}, has not been fully exploited; in particular, it leads to an especially clean proof of Theorem~\ref{vanishing_theorem}, whose key step is the following purely analytical lemma (Lemma \ref{KeyLemma}).
+This representation, while known in the literature~\cite{komori2012witten, komori2023theory}, has not been usefully exploited; in particular, it leads to an especially clean proof of Theorem~\ref{vanishing_theorem}, whose key step is an innovative application of the following purely analytical lemma (Lemma \ref{KeyLemma}).

 \begin{lemma} Let $V \subset \mathbb{R}^n$ be an $n$-dimensional simplex, abbreviate $\boldsymbol{x} = (x_1,\cdots,x_n)$.
 Let $f_1(\boldsymbol{x}),\cdots,f_k(\boldsymbol{x})$ be linear polynomials with real coefficients that are non-zero on interior of $V$; $E_s(\boldsymbol{x})$ be an analytic function on a neighbourhood of $(s,\boldsymbol{x})\in \mathbb{C}\times V$.
 Then the integral